leighayanid/100-days-of-code/log.md

 ### Day 15 January 20, 2017 (Friday)
 #####
 **Today's work**
 Too tired to code today.
-I was only able to update the dependencies of my sample firebase auth app for Android and read a couple of tutorials on angular 2.
+I was only able to update the dependencies of my sample firebase auth app for Android and read a couple of tutorials about angular 2.
 #####
 [Firebase Authentication Sample in Android](https://github.com/leighayanid/firebase-auth-android)